StirlingMouse/MLM/README.md

 query = '"Akwaeke Emezi"|"T J Klune"' # a normal search query, see the search guide for what you can do: https://www.myanonamouse.net/guides/?gid=37729 search_in = [ "author" ] # only search in authors flags = { violence = false } # with false we forbid the flag
+dry_run = true # this makes MLM not actually download the selected torrents, only log them, for testing your search

 [[tag]]
 categories = { audio = false, ebook = [ "food" ] }